antonkaplanM/DeployAssist/Technical Documentation/README.md

 # Technical Documentation

-Welcome to the technical documentation for the hello-world-nodejs application integrations.
+Welcome to the technical documentation for the Deployment Assistant application integrations.

 ## 📁 Documentation Files